simov/purest/README.md

 })
 ```

-This particular function is executed before each request, and it's sole purpose is to extract the user's *data center* name from the `apikey` querystring parameter.
+The above function is executed before each request, and its sole purpose is to extract the user's *data center* name from the `apikey` querystring parameter passed to the request.

-Mailchimp needs a correct *data center* name to be embedded into the API URL through the `subdomain` modifier:
+`Mailchimp` needs a correct *data center* name to be embedded into the API domain through the `subdomain` modifier:

 ```js
 "mailchimp": {